partarstu/ui-test-automation-agent/README.md

 # AI-Powered UI Test Automation Agent

-This project is a Java-based agent that leverages Generative AI models and Retrieval-Augmented Generation (RAG) to execute automated test cases at the graphical user interface (GUI) level.
-It understands explicit natural language test case instructions (both actions and verifications), performs corresponding actions using the mouse and keyboard, locates the required UI elements on the screen (if needed), and verifies whether actual results correspond to the expected ones using computer vision capabilities.
+This project is a Java-based agent that leverages Generative AI models and Retrieval-Augmented Generation (RAG) to execute test cases written in a natural language form at the graphical user interface (GUI) level.
+It understands explicit test case instructions
+(both actions and verifications), performs corresponding actions using its tools (like the mouse and keyboard), locates the required UI elements on the screen (if needed), and verifies whether actual results correspond to the expected ones using computer vision capabilities.

 [![Package Project](https://github.com/partarstu/ui-test-automation-agent/actions/workflows/package.yml/badge.svg)](https://github.com/partarstu/ui-test-automation-agent/actions/workflows/package.yml)

 Here the corresponding article on
 Medium: [AI Agent That’s Rethinking UI Test Automation](https://medium.com/@partarstu/meet-the-ai-agent-thats-rethinking-ui-test-automation-d8ef9742c6d5)

+This agent can be a part of any distributed testing framework which uses A2A protocol for communication between agents.
+An example of such a framework is [Agentic QA Framework](https://github.com/partarstu/agentic-qa-framework).
+This agent has been tested as a part of this framework for executing a sample test case inside Google Cloud.

 ## Key Features